 Awarded Best Live Performer at 2017 Sacramento Area Music Awards

-This boisterous, soulful band is one of a kind - lead singer Carly DuHain's powerful and smoky vocals are hauntingly paired with her beautifully orchestrated band.
+Lead singer Carly DuHain's powerful and smoky vocals are hauntingly paired with her beautifully orchestrated band.
 They'll have your glasses raised and your senses tingling with their custom blend of Alternative Rock and soul-packed delivery.

 Originally formed in 2011, Drop Dead Red has evolved spectacularly, winning the Sacramento News & Review Music Award for Best Live Performer in 2017 along with nominations for Best Rock and Best Pop.
 Carly DuHain, a Sacramento native who refuses to permanently stray any further than she has to from the Pacific Ocean, continues to lead her DDR collective, featuring Coday Anthony, Gabriel Aiello, Stephen Hendry, and Chad Benzel.